VISION

 TUTORING

-At times, there are situations when a learner cannot fully participate in the Congregational School program.
-These learners must have tutoring to compensate for the lost hours of the program.
-This tutoring must take place with a synagogue-provided tutor under the supervision of the Congregational School administration, with periodic check-ins with the Congregational School administration.
-The cost of this tutoring will be the responsibility of the family and will be in addition to Congregational School tuition fees.
+There are situations when a learner cannot fully participate in the program.
+These learners must have tutoring to compensate for the lost hours.
+This tutoring must take place with a synagogue-provided tutor under the supervision of the school administration, which will conduct periodic check-ins.
+The cost is the responsibility of the family and will be in addition to tuition fees.

 ALLERGIES

 The Congregational School strives to be a nut-sensitive community.
-We order and serve kosher foods without nuts as an ingredient.
-We do not guarantee that all machinery used to produce foods we order will be nut-free.
-Those affected by this allergy should bring their own snacks and each family should take personal responsibility for advocating for the safety of their children by checking to make sure the staff is aware of and responsive to individual circumstances.
-If a learner has a severe nut allergy, the school will send a note to the families of the other learners in that class communicating that there is a learner in their child’s class with a severe nut-allergy.
+We order and serve kosher foods that do not contain nuts.
+We do not guarantee that the machinery used to produce foods we order will be nut-free.
+Those who are allergic should bring their own snacks, and each family should take responsibility for advocating for the safety of their children by checking to make sure the staff is aware of and responsive to individual circumstances.
+If a learner has a severe nut allergy, the school will send a note to the families of the other learners in that class communicating this fact..

-Because of kashrut and our nut-sensitive community, it is our policy that apart from snacks for allergic children, no outside food be brought into the Congregational School.
+Because of kashrut and our nut-sensitive community, it is our policy that apart from snacks for allergic children, no outside food is allowed in the school.

 CELL PHONES

-Children are not permitted to use cell phones or other personal electronics during class.
-Phones are available Monday through Thursday in the Congregational School office for children who need to call parents.
-You may always contact your child by calling the school office.
+Children are not permitted to use cell phones or other personal electronic devices during class.
+Phones are available Monday through Thursday in the school office for children who need to call parents.
+You may always contact your child by calling the office.
 Please do not call or text children when they are in class.

 In keeping with the spirit of Shabbat, cell phones are prohibited during the Shabbat Experience.